bcgov/moh-fpcare/openshift/README.md

-# Ministry of Health of the Province of British Columbia - Fair Pharmacare
+# Ministry of Health of the Province of British Columbia - Fair PharmaCare
 PharmaCare Revisions for Information Management Enhancements

 PharmaCare used [angular-scaffold](https://github.com/bcgov/angular-scaffold) as it's starting off point.
 The original angular-scaffold readme can be found in `angular-scaffold-readme.md`.